hjwp/Book-TDD-Web-Dev-Python/README.md

 if you feel like it.*

-These sources are being made available for the purposes of curiosity (others writing books may be interested in the test suite for example) and collaboration (typo-fixes by pull request are very much encouraged).
+These sources are being made available for the purposes of curiosity (although if you're curious about the way the listings are tested, i would definitely recommend https://github.com/cosmicpython/book instead) and collaboration (typo-fixes by pull request are very much encouraged!).

 # Building the book as HTML

-- install [asciidoctor](http://asciidoctor.org/), and the *coderay* gem.
+- install [asciidoctor](http://asciidoctor.org/), and the *pygments/pygmentize* gem.
 - `make build` will build each chapter as its own html file
 - `make book.html` will create a single file
 - `make chapter_05_post_and_database.html`, eg, will build chapter 5